hashicorp/consul-template/README.md

 #### Important Notes

+- Plugins execute user-provided scripts and pass in potentially sensitive data from Consul or Vault.
+Nothing is validated or protected by Consul Remplate, so all necessary precautions and considerations should be made by template authors
 - Plugin output must be returned as a JSON string (even if it is empty)
 - Only stdout will be parsed for output - be sure to log all errors, debugging messages onto stderr to avoid errors when Consul Template tries to parse the